zed-alpha/shadow-gadgets/README.md

 The demo app's [Irregular page](/demo/src/main/java/com/zedalpha/shadowgadgets/demo/topic/IrregularTopic.kt) has a demonstration of its use, as well as a more straightforward example of using `ViewPathProvider`.

-### Parent matrix
+### Parent matrix on Android N-P

 For some reason, there are minor differences with some of the lower-level graphics stuff only on API levels 24 through 28 (Nougat, Oreo, and Pie).
 In certain situations, if a target's parent has a transformation applied to it, the target's shadow's clip area could go out of sync.
-That is, if the parent (or any ancestor, actually) is being scaled for an animation, say, the target, as its child, is scaled too, and sometimes the clip region won't line up anymore:
+That is, if the parent is being scaled for an animation, say, the target, as its child, is scaled too, and sometimes the clip region won't line up anymore.
+This goes for transformations applied to any other ancestor of the target, as well – e.g., the parent's parent – since those would affect the parent's matrix.

 <img src="images/parent_matrix_defect.png" width="25%" alt="A target in a parent that's been scaled down, but the clipped area remains its original size." />